-- Chapter 1: A basic introduction to the concept of networking and a summary explanation of how the DECnet network works.
-How DECnet-VAX relates to the VMS operating system.
-What the DECnet network looks like (a series of diagrams showing examples of various DECnet configurations). - Chapter 2: A summary of the functions VMS users can perform over the network.
-Descriptions of the basic operations a general user can carry out, with examples of file-handling commands.
-A summary description of the operations an advanced user or system programmer can perform, illustrated by programming examples.
-A summary of the responsibilities of the manager of a single system or a whole network. - Chapter 3: A set of basic instructions for getting on an existing network.
-How a user logs in to an existing network node.
-How a system manager brings a VMS system up as a node on an existing network, including a complete procedure for installing DECnet-VAX on the system.
-A summary of considerations involved in establishing a network. - Chapter 4: Information useful in keeping the network running, including monitoring tools, test procedures, most frequently encountered message displays, and elementary troubleshooting procedures.
+- Chapter 1: Provides an introduction to networking and a summary of how the DECnet network operates.
+Diagrams showing examples of DECnet configurations are included. - Chapter 2: Describes the functions that OpenVMS users can perform over the network.
+File-handling commands and programming examples are included, along with a summary of system management tasks. - Chapter 3: Gives the basic instructions for logging on to an existing network.
+Explains how a system manager brings a system up as a node on an existing network.
+A complete procedure for installing DECnet for OpenVMS on the system is included. - Chapter 4: Offers suggestions for effectively running the network, including monitoring tools, test procedures, frequently encountered message displays, and basic troubleshooting procedures.